 The Council recognises expected credit losses on all its financial assets either on a 12 month or lifetime basis.
 The expected credit loss model also applies to lease receivables and contract assets.
-Only lifetime losses are recognised for trade receivables (debtors) held by the Council.
+As permitted by IFRS 9, the Council has applied the simplified approach to trade receivables (debtors) held by the Council and therefore recognises lifetime Expected Credit Loss on these assets.